-The proposed development is expected to consist of an expansion to an existing business on current City-owned property.
-The City anticipates selling the property to the business to facilitate subsequent construction of the building expansion.
+The proposed development is expected to consist of an approximately 25,000 square foot 3-story expansion to an existing building.
+The City anticipates selling property to the business to allow for additional space for installation of improvements and facilitate subsequent construction of the building expansion.
 There are significant site improvement costs associated with the proposed expansion.
 This project will accommodate Aurora Pharmaceutical's business growth in the community.
 In addition to building construction costs, the project will include the construction of a retaining wall, transformer relocation, relocation and construction of a pond, and moving utility easement.